hotosm/learnosm/_posts/en/0450-10-10-buildings-round-tracing_en.md

 Tracing round buildings - iD editor
 ============

+> Updated 2019-06-24

 - TOC
 {:toc}

 The Essentials
 ----------

 ![Round Buildings][]

-> This image ![keymon]{: height="24px"} shows you which buttons or wheel on a mouse has been used, and which keyboard buttons pressed.

 Points to note;

 - Place your points where the walls will reach the ground - 3 points is the minimum.
-Use the tool to make it round.
+Double click on the last point to finish tracing an area.
+Use the tool to make it round - shortcut **o** in English.
 - Make sure you tag!
 - Size matters - *population estimates are based on the cumulative building area in a given area*,
 - Zoom in enough to see the details - a zoom scale of 20 metres or less is usually about right.